 Participation in the remote proctored exam is optional.
 If you decide not to participate in the exam, you do not qualify for a certificate and/or Micro-credentials.
 The certificate is included in the course price.
 The date of examination is 20-12-2024 (20 December 2024).

 To be able to participate in the course, you are expected to have at least a BSc level of education in Food Science and Technology or a related field, such as Chemical Engineering or Biotechnology.

 The language of instruction of this course is in English.
 Admission to the course requires a level of English as defined at the website for Dutch nationals, EU nationals or nationals outside EU/EFTA respectively.

-When you want to learn more about food processing, other courses are interesting for you too!
-You can deepen your knowledge in a specific career field, without following a complete master's programme.
+Other courses are also interesting when you want to learn more about food processing!
+You can deepen your knowledge in a specific career field without completing a master's programme.
 You can register for any combination, but these are our suggestions: